Butterwell/mbta-latenight/import/README.md

 * `lat`: latitude.
 Only for food establishments (types `FT` and `FS`).
 * `addedDate`: date the license was added.
 Only for food establishments (types `FT` and `FS`).
 Format: `yyyy-mm-dd HH:MM:ss`.

-## Cab trips dataset (`cab.csv`)
+## Cab trips dataset (`cab.csv` zipped into `cab.zip`)
 Information about cab trips with times and pick-up and drop-off locations (except for residential areas, where only the zipcode is available).
-This file was too big.
-Instead of making it part of the repository, a zipped version can be downloaded [here](https://s3.amazonaws.com/dl-bucket/mbta-latenightT/cab.zip) (60MB).

 ####Field descriptions
 * `tripId`: unique idientifier for the trip.